-We love busting out the rosé around this time of year and through the summer - check out Un Grain de Folie for a hazy, delicious natural rosé from France!
-However, we don’t usually drink it much outside the summer months.
+We love busting out the rosé around this time of year and through the summer - check out all the options here.
+However, we tend to drink light rosé wines less outside the summer months.
 We find orange wine to be a little more flexible.
 We’ve been drinking it all winter, and will keep it going through this summer.
 What does change a bit is the style of orange wine - the slightly heavier, longer maceration wines may be better in fall/winter whereas a lightly macerated orange is perfect for brunch on the patio.
-That said, you can’t really go wrong swapping orange wine and rosé fairly interchangeably.
+That said, you can’t really go wrong swapping lighter orange wines and rosé fairly interchangeably.

 For pairing, they can range from being light and bright enough for a fish and veggie mix, or heavy enough to stand up to pork or even some kind of beef depending on the wine and meat preparation!

 Where to Find Orange Wine

 While it's fairly easy to find rosé wine in any store today, orange wine can be trickier to locate.
-Originating in Georgia, we see a lot of orange wine coming from Italy, made with grapes like Trebbiano, Malvasia, Pinot Grigio, and more.
-However, ambitious vintners all over the world are making noteworthy orange wines.
-We've even thrown a few in our natural wine club too.
+Originating in Georgia, we see a lot of orange wine coming from Italy, made with grapes like Trebbiano, Malvasia, Pinot Grigio, and others and are now seeing production of it across the world which is very exciting!
+We work to put some in our natural wine club each month.
 Check out your local natural wine shop, or click below to shop our available orange wines!